The most common form of equine blindness is

 Various things bring about uveitis, but once it happens, the question is. . .will you end up dealing with the ERU and what was the cause?

-For us, if it there is still vision, it is worth trying to save the eye and to see whether the issue will prove to be uveitis or (more typically) the reoccuring form.
+For us, if it there is still vision without any sign of uveitis, it is worth trying to save that eye, but in an eye with uveitis, it almost always will reoccure.
 This process is painful for the horse, to be sure.

-The horses that have come to us have already lost vision from untreated uveitis.
-They are too far progressed to have vision to save at all.
-Over the years, I have networked various ERU cases that were bacterial, or from a virus or a protozoa, and as a rule, when anything but trauma causes blindness, both eyes end up affected and the vision is lost for good in both.
+Many horses that have come to us already have lost vision from uveitis.
+Over the years, I have networked and rescued various ERU cases, and as a rule, when anything but trauma causes blindness, both eyes end up affected and the vision is lost for good in both in the end.

 The question then becomes an ethical one in cases of ERU.

 The horse is blind in one or both eyes, and it is painful if you’re dealing with ERU.
 It reoccurs, hence the name.
 It is hard to say how often, but it is a life long management issue.

 The horse will keep the eye from slightly to very squinted, it will drain, they may blink more often with it flares or all of the time.
 It may come and go.